Albany girls basketball player Alyssa Sand commits to St. Thomas

 The girls basketball player who raised her stock as much as anybody during the state tournament, Albany 6-3 junior center Alyssa Sand, has come off the recruiting board.

-Sand recently announced her commitment via Twitter to coach Ruth Sinn and St. Thomas.
+Sand recently announced her commitment via Twitter to coach Ruth Sinn and the University of St. Thomas.

-"I would like to thank all my friends, family, coaches, lifting coach, teammates and especially my parents who have helped me out along the way!!" her post said.
+"I would like to thank all my friends, family, coaches, lifting coach, teammates and especially my parents who have helped me out along the way!!" her post read.

 Sand had 29 points, 21 rebounds, three assists, three steals and two blocked shots in a 74-60 loss to Providence Academy in the Class 2A championship game.
 She went 9-for-15 from the floor and 11-for-14 from the free-throw line.